walterhiggins/WMPJS/book-outline.md

     js var numerically = function( a, b ) { return a - b ; }

 Sorting numerically is relatively easy.
 For numeric sorts we just need to subtract one number from another to give  the *Array.sort()* method the information it needs to sort.
-So plucking any 2 numbers from the array and passing them to the *numerically()* function should give the right order...
+So plucking any 2 numbers from the array and passing them to the *numerically()* function should give the correct order...

 * 21 - 40 is -19 which is less than 0 meaning 21 will be listed *before* 40 in the array
 * 21 - 9 is 12 which is greater than 0 meaning 21 will be listed *after* 9 in the array